Making friends when I have low self-esteem

 Insecurities may have roots in past experiences of rejection, for example, or experiences of stereotyping, discrimination, or bullying.
 Messages received by loved ones that we were deficient or lacking in some way may also reinforce insecurities.
 They may not be easy to overcome, but consciously working on it while leaving room to be present for another will go a long way to improving the quantity and quality of your relationships.

 You may want to consider talking with a therapist or counselor.
 Therapy may serve as space to air concerns and also a place to "rehearse" for life.
 While a therapist-client relationship is not a friendship, it's a form of intimate human relationship that may help you learn to build other close relationships.
 It may only take one or two conversations with a counselor to help you find a comfortable plan of action.
-If you're a Columbia student, setting an appointment at Counseling and Psychological Services could be a good first step.
+If you're a Columbia student, setting an appointment at Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) could be a good first step.